DataDog/dd-sdk-reactnative/docs/hybrid_applications.md

     }
 }

-// Use it in your configuration configuration.setRumActionEventMapper(RNActionEventMapper())
+// Use it in your RUM configuration rumConfiguration.setActionEventMapper(RNActionEventMapper())
 ```

 If you have enabled ProGuard obfuscation, add rules to prevent obfuscation of the target packages in release builds.